Mounjaro Injections

 Medically reviewed by

-Dr Brenda IkejiLast reviewed: 25 Sept 2024
+Dr Brenda IkejiLast reviewed: 26 Feb 2025

 Mounjaro and Ozempic are both injectable medications that contain a glucagon-like peptide 1 (GLP-1) receptor agonist.
 Mounjaro’s main active ingredient is tirzepatide, and Ozempic’s main active ingredient is semaglutide.

-Ozempic is licensed in the UK to treat diabetes type 2.
+Ozempic is licensed in the UK to treat type 2 diabetes.
 Mounjaro is licensed in the UK to treat both weight loss and type 2 diabetes.
+Both medications are most effective when taken alongside a balanced healthy diet and exercise routine.

-Mounjaro and Ozempic both contain GLP-1 (glucagon-like peptide 1) receptor agonists, however they each contain different active ingredients.
+Mounjaro and Ozempic both contain GLP-1 (glucagon-like peptide 1) receptor agonists, however, they each contain different active ingredients.
 Mounjaro contains tirzepatide, and Ozempic contains semaglutide.

 Both Mounjaro and Ozempic are able to help with weight loss, according to some studies.
 However, only Mounjaro is licensed to be used as a treatment for weight loss in the UK, whereas Ozempic is not.